 Data set: A data set is a collection of related data points.

-Time series data: Time series data is data collected at regular intervals and arranged chronologically in order to examine changes over time.
+Time series data: Time series data is data collected at regular intervals and arranged chronologically to examine changes over time.

 Trend: A trend indicates a general tendency in a data set over time.
 Trends are useful for recognizing changes and for predicting future behavior.